Back to blog

 -- +goose Down

-I've had to roll back a migration at 1 AM exactly once.
+We've had to roll back a migration at 1 AM exactly once.
 It took thirty seconds and worked perfectly.
-That one moment justified every minute I'd spent writing Down sections I thought I'd never use.
+That one moment justified every minute we'd spent writing Down sections we thought we'd never use.

 Valkey: The Cache That Thinks in Data Structures

-This single pattern reduced our p99 allocation latency from 200ms to under 5ms.
-I remember the day we deployed this.
-I sat there refreshing the Grafana dashboard, watching the latency line flatline, thinking "there's no way this actually works."
+The result: our p99 allocation latency sits under 5ms.
+We remember the day we first hit that number.
+We sat there refreshing the Grafana dashboard, watching the latency line flatline, thinking "there's no way this actually works."
 But it did.
 And it kept working.
 Boring technology, used correctly, is a beautiful thing.

 Observability: The Thing That Saved Us the Most

-I'd love to say we built observability in from day one because we were disciplined.
-The truth is closer to: I'd been on teams where we didn't, and the experience was traumatic enough that I refused to repeat it.
+We'd love to say we built observability in from day one because we were disciplined.
+The truth is closer to: we'd been on teams where we didn't, and the experience was traumatic enough that we refused to repeat it.

 OpenTelemetry Everywhere